OriginProtocol/origin-squid/README.md

 - Run `sqd deploy .`
 - Make branch for new version (eg v9) and push to origin
 - Switch back to main branch

+## Reset cloud dev version (v999)

+Useful if you made a schema change or need to reload data.

+- Check `squid.yaml` to make sure you're on v999
+- `sqd deploy . --update --hard-reset`